Literature and Culture in the Ancient Mediterranean: Greece, Rome, and the Near East

 The aim of the program is firstly to investigate the relationship between themes, motifs and structures of the texts and/or of the myths involved, starting with the early examples of epic poetry and of wisdom and didactic literature; secondly, to examine the processes involved in their transmission and preservation in both oral and written forms.
 A variety of issues concerning the history of literate cultures will also be reviewed, such as, for example, the textual traditions, the creation and organization of libraries, the classification of genres, and the relationship between literature and politics, and between literature and religion.

 During the first session the fellows will identify a research project according to their own scholarly interests and under the supervision of one of the faculty.
-The research project will be presented in the form of an essay of about 20 pages in the second session of the seminar, which will run in September 2014 (a seven day slot, still to be determined).
+The research project will be presented in the form of an essay of about 20 pages in the second session of the seminar, which will run between September and October 2016 (an eight day slot, still to be determined).

 The second session will also host a number of lectures by invited speakers.
-The invited speakers in the last session of the seminar (2012) were Heather Baker (Universität Wien), Giambattista D'Alessio (King's College London), Victoria Rimell (Università Roma La Sapienza), Suzanne Saïd (Columbia University), and Jack Sasson (Vanderbilt University).
+The invited speakers in the last session of the seminar were Antoine Cavigneaux (Université de Genève), Marco Fantuzzi (Università di Macerata/Columbia University), Mark Geller (Freie Universitaet Berlin), Johanna Hanink (Brown University), Michele Lowrie (University of Chicago), Douglas Olson (University of Minnesota) and Suzanne Saïd (Columbia University).

-The faculty consists of scholars active in the field of Greek, Latin and Ancient Near Eastern literature, including: Heather Baker (Universität Wien); Alessandro Barchiesi (Università di Siena - Stanford University); Ettore Cingano (Università Ca' Foscari Venezia); Joy Connolly (New York University); Mario Frederick Fales (Università di Udine); Richard Hunter (Trinity College, Cambridge); Lucio Milano (Università Ca' Foscari Venezia); Dirk Obbink (Christ Church, Oxford); Alessandro Schiesaro (Università di Roma La Sapienza); Gebhard Selz (Universität Wien); David Sider (New York University).
+The faculty consists of scholars active in the field of Greek, Latin and Ancient Near Eastern literature, including: Alessandro Barchiesi (Università degli Studi di Siena and New York University); Ettore Cingano (Università Ca' Foscari Venezia); Joy Connolly (CUNY Graduate Center); Richard Hunter (Trinity College, Cambridge); Lucio Milano (Università Ca' Foscari Venezia); Giovan Battista D'Alessio (Università degli Studi di Napoli Federico II); Alessandro Schiesaro (Università di Roma La Sapienza – University of Manchester); David Sider (New York University); Antoine Cavigneaux (Université de Genève); Rocio Da Riva (Universitat de Barcelona); Yoram Cohen (Tel Aviv University) and Dina Katz (Leiden University).

-Knowledge of Greek and Latin, and/or of some of the ancient Near Eastern languages, is expected.
+Good knowledge of Greek and Latin, and/or of some of the ancient Near Eastern languages, is expected.
 Lectures will be in English.
-A good knowledge of spoken and written English is also a prerequisite.
+Good knowledge of spoken and written English is also a prerequisite.

 The lectures will take place at Venice International University, on the Island of San Servolo, in Venice (Italy).

-Fellows and faculty will be hosted in the residential halls on the island of San Servolo.
+Fellows and faculty will arrive on Sunday November 22 (or Saturday November 21); they will be hosted in the residential halls on the island of San Servolo.
 Fellows will share twin rooms with ensuite bathroom or 3-bed rooms with 2 ensuite bathrooms.

 Lunch and dinner are served at the cafeteria on the Island of San Servolo.